 The Linnguekoto West Zone, which hosts pit-constrained inferred mineral resources of 66,200 ounces of gold in 1.39 million tonnes of gold mineralization grading 1.48 g/t gold, is located in the south-central part of the property (see Figure 4).
 One hole was drilled to acquire firsthand information as to the character of the zone.
 This hole returned a best intercept of 1.83 g/t Au over 27 metres including 2.25 over 20.7 metres and 26.5 g/t Au over 1.0 metres.
 As well, this hole returned a new gold lens intercept of 0.61 g/t Au over 23.8 metres, including 1.26 g/t gold over 5 metres and 0.64 g/t gold over 8.9 metres.
-The zones are hosted by moderately to intensely fractured and quartz veined siltstones, shales, limestone and microconglomerate.
+The zones are hosted by moderately to intensely fractured and quartz veined siltstones, shales, limestone and micro-conglomerate.
 The Linnguekoto West Zone is interpreted to represent a steep-dipping higher-grade structure flanked by a series of shallow-dipping, gold-bearing dilational structures.
 More drilling is required to validate the resource model.

 The Barani East metallurgical hole returned higher than expected grades returning 12.41 g/t gold over 45 metres (true width is unknown).
 Nearby holes, that intersected the zone returned 7.82 g/t gold over 13 metres, 5.66 g/t gold over 16 metres and 1.5 g/t gold over 25 metres and 1.58 g/t gold over 7 metres.
 (True width in these holes is estimated at 80-90% of drilled length).
 The goal for this hole was to collect enough oxidized mineralization in one hole for a series of metallurgical and geotechnical tests and as a result was drilled mostly down dip.
-Core from this hole will be used to evaluate the gravity gold, heap leach and geotechnical characteristics of the oxidized upper portion of the Barani East Zone (see Figure 4 for location of the zone).
+However, the anomalously high gold values make this hole non-representative of the Barani East Zone and as such, it will not used to evaluate the gravity gold, heap leach and geotechnical characteristics of the oxidized upper portion of the Barani East Zone (see Figure 4 for location of the zone).

 Previous metallurgical work estimates gravity gold recoveries up to 64% with typical CN leach recoveries, together totalling up to 98.6%.